jonny-levi/DevSecOpsBIU11/05_practice_k8s.md

     - `USER_PWD` which is the password for the Mongo db defined in the `mongo-secret` Secret.
     - `DB_URL` which is the database URL of Mongo and defined in the `mongo-configs` ConfigMap.

+Visit the webapp service using port-forwarding:

+`kubectl port-forward svc/webapp 3001:3000`

+The service is available in http://localhost:3001

 Extensions:
 - Expose the service of the `webapp` Deployment as a NodePort service type, port `30200`.